 1. You hire a 24/7 team of human transcription agents.

 o For the fastest processing we suggest staffing three separate shifts — or daytime shifts in three different offices around the world.
-Otherwise your receipts might lag for many hours before getting processed.
+Otherwise your receipts might lag for many hours before getting processed.2.
+They apply to Amazon Mechanical Turk for an account.
+Be aware that this is a surprisingly involved process, including:

 o The agent must sign up using their actual personal Amazon account.
 If your account doesn’t have an adequate history of purchases (each of which implies a successful credit card billing transaction and package delivery) or other activity, you will be rejected.